 Implementation does not represent the conclusion of the project.
 Continuous monitoring ensures the new process remains effective and delivers the expected results.
 Establishing feedback loops allows for ongoing adjustments.
 Setting up automated alerts for instances where performance metrics dip below the established baseline ensures that regressions are addressed immediately.

 AI has evolved from an emerging technology to a fundamental component of efficient operational management.
 Organizations are leveraging AI to address challenges that previously required significant time and manual effort.
-The following sections outline the key areas where AI delivers substantial value in operational project management.
+Below the key areas where AI delivers substantial value in operational project management are outlined.

-- Predictive risk management across projects and operations: AI spots problems before they become crises.
-AI monitors project speed and dependencies, flagging potential bottlenecks, delays, or budget issues weeks in advance.
-AI-Powered Risk Insights scan project boards and flag issues by severity, so you can resolve problems before they escalate.
+- Predictive risk management across projects and operations: AI monitors project velocity and dependencies to flag bottlenecks, delays, or budget issues weeks in advance.
+These automated insights categorize issues by severity, allowing for resolution before they escalate into crises.

 Operational project management vs. operations management: understanding the distinction